nogibjj/mts79-mini-project-8/README.md

 ## Features

 - **Create**: Create a new table in the SQLite database based on the `births.csv` schema.
-- **Read**: Execute custom SQL queries to retrieve data from the database.
+- **query**: Execute custom SQL queries to retrieve data from the database.
-- **Update**: Update records in the database through SQL commands.
 - **Delete**: Drop tables or delete records from the database.
 - **Load Data**: Load data from the `births.csv` file into the SQLite database.